joergkrause/nyaf/docs/md/docs/lib/jsx.md

 });
 ~~~

-That's pretty much the same, so it will work as learning tool, but keep the changed names in mind.
+That's pretty much the same, so it will work as learning tool, but keep the changed names in mind and configure your toolchain to use the namespace `JSX`.

 ### Specifying the Element Type